-In 2017, we started a joint project with Birth Companions to investigate whether the human rights of women facing severe and multiple disadvantage are respected during pregnancy, birth and postnatal care.
+In 2017, we started a joint project with Birth Companions to investigate whether the human rights of women and birthing people facing severe and multiple disadvantage are respected during pregnancy, birth and postnatal care.

 We conducted in-depth interviews with 12 women and 26 professionals and birth supporters.
 Our report and executive summary, Holding it all together, were published in June 2019 and updated with our Action Plan in September 2019.
 In the research, we found some good practice but too many examples where women’s fundamental rights were not upheld, sometimes with devastating consequences.

 Birthrights and Birth Companions are now working with NHS England, the Royal Colleges and other partners to identify what action is needed so that all women receive safe, respectful and personalised maternity care.

 “In particular moments when I needed care and support…I couldn’t communicate.”

-All of the women we interviewed experienced at least three disadvantages at the same time; eight experienced five or more.
+All the interviewees experienced at least three disadvantages at the same time; eight experienced five or more.
 The most common disadvantages were unstable or unsuitable housing, social isolation, trauma or abuse, not having enough money to meet everyday needs, mental or physical health issues, unemployment and being an asylum-seeker.

 These are the core themes in our report: